-Disclaimer: While we have strived to provide the most accurate and up to date information possible, towing regulations are complex and constantly evolving.
-Elecbrakes urges all towers to check any legal requirements with local government authorities and doesn’t accept liability for any unintentional errors or omissions in the following article.
+Disclaimer: While we have strived to provide the most accurate and up-to-date information possible, towing regulations are complex and constantly evolving.
+With the backing of their towing guide, Elecbrakes urges all towers to check any legal requirements with local government authorities and doesn’t accept liability for any unintentional errors or omissions in the following article.

 1. Know your towing weights

 It’s essential to understand how much towing weight your car or truck can handle to how heavy your caravan is.

 The tricky part is that to abide by the regulations and keep your insurance valid, and there’s not just one weight for each of these measures.
 We’ve broken down the various acronyms below to help keep you on the straight and narrow.

 Terminology for vehicle towing weights

 Understanding your weight calculations for towing a caravan or trailer is essential to staying safe on the roads.
 Here are the four main terms you will come across:

 The kerb weight of the vehicle includes the driver, oil, and fuel that does not contain luggage or other supplies.

 Imagine you’re parked at the kerb with a full tank of petrol, sitting behind the wheel of your car, ready to drive away from the caravan parks.
 The weight of your vehicle at that moment is your kerb weight.